Rasberry-Pi-Reviews/ToDoList/README.md

 In order to start this app,open file manager, then right click on "ToDoList" and then press on
 "open in terminal".
-Then type "bash start.sh".
+Then type "bash start".
 By typing this,will start the app. after you start the app you can close the terminal.
 To close the app, press "Do you want to exit?".